 worsening of pre-existing curvature of the spine (scoliosis)

 severe and constant abdominal pain can be a sign of pancreatitis.
 Tell your or your child’s healthcare provider if you or your child has any new abdominal pain.

 loss of fat and tissue weakness in the area of skin you inject

 increase in phosphorus, alkaline phosphatase, and parathyroid hormone levels in your blood

 Call your health care provider for medical advice about side effects.
 You may report side effects to the FDA at 1-800-332-1088.
 You may also report side effects to Novo Nordisk at 1-888-NOVO-444 (1-888-668-6444).

-No, NordiCare® is a free program, and our Case Managers are dedicated to helping you deal with insurance and financial matters and stay on therapy.
-You do not have to pay for the service.
+No, NovoCare® is a free program, and our Case Managers are dedicated to providing you with information you need to deal with insurance matters and questions about therapy.

 Individual insurance plans vary.
 If your pen should become lost or damaged and you need a replacement, the JumpStart™ program might be able to help you if it’s not covered by your insurance.
 Call your Case Manager to see whether you’re eligible for assistance in situations like this.